BooksSpy-Fy

-In the build-up in ‘London Rules’ by Mick Herron, you could also miss the significance of Roddy Ho being nearly run over by a car and saved by fellow slow horse Shirley Dander and still not realise it, more upset that his mobile phone was broken.
-Jackson Lamb is rather dismissive of it but Dander and, reluctantly, River Cartwright and Louisa Guy decide something is wrong and decide to keep an eye on Ho.
+In the build-up in ‘London Rules’ by Mick Herron, you could also miss the significance of Roddy Ho being nearly run over by a car and saved by fellow slow horse Shirley Dander and still not realise it, being more upset that his mobile phone was broken.
+Jackson Lamb is rather dismissive of the situation, but Dander, along with River Cartwright and Louisa Guy, reluctantly decides that something is wrong and chooses to keep an eye on Ho.
 Oh, Lamb’s definition of London Rules is ‘Mind your arse’.

-In fact, a lot of this story is spoiler and, for much of the time, the slow horses are on the edge of what is going on and you aren’t even classified to even see what they are up to.
-Herron regularly jumps any significant action and gets it described afterwards and for you to pick up the threads which seems odd for a spy drama.
-There was also a lot more talking heads scenes than action.
+In fact, much of this story contains spoilers, and for a significant portion of the time, the slow horses are on the periphery of the events, leaving you unqualified to see what they are doing.
+Herron frequently initiates significant action and then provides a detailed description later on, which may seem unusual in a spy drama.
+The story featured a significant number of talking-head scenes rather than action-packed ones.
 You can do a lot if you bury it in descriptive detail.

-A lot of loose ends are completed by the end of the story and although there are two more novels after this one, I got the impression Herron was either at the end of his contract or he was considering this as his last ‘Slough House’ novel at the time.
+A lot of loose ends are completed by the end of the story, and although there are two more novels after this one, I got the impression Herron was either at the end of his contract or he was considering the book as his last ‘Slough House’ novel at the time.

 Looking up the release of season 5, author Mick Herron reveals he has done a second version of this story for TV.
 I can see why.
-Slough House doesn’t really get involved until a quarter of the way into the book and then unveiling how Roddy Ho was involved until much further in.
-A lot of it is also talking heads which isn’t always advisable in a TV series.
-Actor Christopher Chung, who plays Roddy Ho, in a BBC interview says he had a lot more to do in the interrogation scenes and more prominent than in the earlier TV stories.
+Slough House doesn’t really get involved until a quarter of the way into the book, and then it unveils how Roddy Ho was involved much further in.
+A lot of it is also talking heads, which isn’t always advisable in a TV series.
+Actor Christopher Chung, who plays Roddy Ho, in a BBC interview says he had a lot more to do in the interrogation scenes and was more prominent than in the earlier TV stories.
 In the novel version, we actually see him do less.

 OK, now for a look at the TV version.
 Like previously, I pulled a copy from China and was surprised how quickly it was available over there after it finished in the UK.
 Never look a gift horse in the mouth, especially as the auction site dealer was also offering a lot of new series at a discount.
-Some of which are also SF so likely to appear here as well.
-You don’t even have to turn off the Chinese sub-titles this time.
+Some of these new series are also in the science fiction genre, so they are likely to appear here as well.
+You don’t even have to turn off the Chinese subtitles this time.

 GF Willmetts